 Minimizing Conflict is in the Child’s Best Interest

 The Court added that it is well-established that children do better when their parents are able to cooperate and communicate with one another while minimizing conflict.
 A parenting plan can assist with minimizing conflict when communication is difficult, including methods for allowing parents to make decisions without the necessity of the court’s involvement.

 As a result, the Court found there was no compelling reason to make a determination about the child’s school placement in September 2022 at this time.
 In the spirit of the family dispute resolution process and the wife’s suggestion to first reach an agreement on decision-making responsibility, the court ordered the parents to engage with a skilled mediator with experience in areas of high conflict parenting or family law.

-Contact Howie Johnson Barristers & Solicitors to see if mediation is right for you
+Contact Johnson Miller Family Lawyers to see if mediation is right for you

-The family and divorce lawyers at Howie Johnson Barristers & Solicitors provide mediation services to clients in the Windsor area.
+The family and divorce lawyers at Johnson Miller Family Lawyers provide mediation services to clients in the Windsor area.
 Firm founder Jason P. Howie is certified by the Law Society of Ontario as a Specialist in Family Law and has more than 15 years of experience as a mediator.
 Jason is often retained by lawyers to conduct mediation in family law matters.
 The firm can assist with mediation on all types of family-related disputes including divorce, separation, child custody, child support, spousal support and division of assets.
 To inquire about mediation or other family law matters, please reach us online or by phone at 519-973-1500.